 The Society of Authors in Scotland (SoAiS) is our branch of the venerable Society of Authors in London.
 I was until recently the current Scottish treasurer.
 We sponsored a debate on the outlook for writers in a post-referendum Scotland.

 We were also approached by Paul St John Mackintosh of Teleread, an established blog on publishing matters, wanting our views on the issue.
 I contributed my personal notions which you can find on: http://www.teleread.com

 I’ve now been Director of the Creative Writing Summer School at St Andrews University for nine years

 Every summer we take twenty carefully selected students for around cthree weeks.
 They’re all talented, but they are also new to certain forms.
 We work in a variety of media: this year they worked in small teams to write short “radio plays” (actually performed live through a PA with sound effects), as well as individual fiction, poetry, comedy writing, and performance skills.

 As a new departure, we had them design poem-prints which we then took to the print workshops of Dundee Contemporary Arts where they learned the delights of screen printing – something none of the students had done before.
 In linking the written word to the visual, they’re looking back to William Blake, the illuminated manuscript, and to the very origins of the written word in pictograms and hieroglyphs.

 We expect a lot of our students and work them hard, but it’s a fascinating month.
-If you’re interested in applying for summer 2015, keep an eye on the University of St Andrews website.
+If you’re interested in applying for next summer (2018), keep an eye on the University of St Andrews website.
 Applications are now open.
 The course has been so successful that we shall be expanding it a little next year – but only a little.
 The personal contact is central, and we work in ‘tutor groups’ of just four or five.